Why Study at the SWC?

-Applications for the September 2023 intake is now open and closes 11:59 PM Tuesday 21 November 2022.
+Applications for the September 2024 intake are accepted from September 2023.
+Sign up to receive a reminder when applications open by emailing SWC-PhDprogramme@ucl.ac.uk.
 To find out more about the application process, please follow the “Applications” link at the top left of this page.

 For queries about the SWC PhD Programme or the application process, please contact us at SWC-PhDprogramme@ucl.ac.uk.

 Syllabi for the first year courses Systems Neuroscience and Theoretical Neuroscience, Experimental Neuroscience, and Neural Data Modelling are below.

 Systems Neuroscience and Theoretical Neuroscience

 - Introduction to Theoretical Neuroscience: from Channels to Circuits Peter Latham